-A number of new and revised standards and interpretations that are first effective or available for early adoption for the current accounting period of the company were issued.
+A number of Interpretations and an amendment to IFRSs that are first effective or available for early adoption for the current accounting period of the company were issued.
+However, none of these developments are relevant to the company's operations.